 The string "First Java program" appears within parentheses because the string is an argument to a method, and arguments to methods always appear within parentheses.
 Arguments consist of information that a method requires to perform its task.
 For example, you might place a catalog order with a company that sells sporting goods.
-Processing a catalog order requires information such as which item number you are ordering and the quantity of the item desired; this information can be considered the order's argument.
+Processing a catalog order is a method that consists of a set of standard procedures.
+However, each catalog order requires information such as which item number you are ordering and the quantity of the item desired; this information can be considered the order's argument.
 If you order two of item 5432 from a catalog, you expect different results than if you order 1,000 of item 9008.
-Likewise, if you pass the argument "First Java program".
+Likewise, if you pass the argument "Happy Holidays" to a method, you expect different results than if you pass the argument "First Java program".